Phone-GWP-group

 Keeping your satellite packaging compliant

-Satellite containers sit within a complex regulatory environment.
-Export controls, custom requirements, aerospace quality standards, and security protocols all need to be addressed correctly and early on.
+Satellites themselves operate within a detailed regulatory environment, as do the packaging used to protect and transport them.
+Export controls, customs requirements, aerospace quality standards, and security guidelines must all be addressed correctly and early in the process.

-Standards like AS9100 Aerospace Quality Management provides a framework for quality management, while regulations such as International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR) govern the movement of sensitive hardware.
-Failure to comply can result in delays, penalties, or worse.
+Standards like AS9100 Aerospace Quality Management provide a framework for quality management, while regulations such as International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR) govern the movement of sensitive hardware, and any failure to comply might lead to delays, penalties, or worse.

-Traceability is essential here.
-Materials, components, and processes should be documented so that any issue can be investigated quickly and accurately.
-This is mainly important for high-value, low-volume hardware with long lead times.
+Traceability is another essential element here, and you should document the materials, components, and your processes so any issues can be identified and resolved quickly.
+This is especially important for expensive, low-volume hardware with long lead times.

 Supplier evaluation and logistics